Solana DocumentationGetting Started

 avm use latest

-Or install a specific version of the Anchor CLI by declaring which version you want to install:
+Alternatively, you can install a specific version of Anchor CLI by specifying the version number:

 avm install 0.30.1